Darryl Geurts

-Darryl Julian Geurts (born 5 July 1994) is a German footballer who plays as a left winger for BFC Dynamo.
+Darryl Julian Geurts (born 5 July 1994) is a German footballer who plays as a left winger for SV Tasmania Berlin.

 Career

 On 13 June 2019 VfR Aalen announced, that Geurts would join the club from the 2019/20 season.
 Before VfR Aalen had received his rights, Geurts regret the transfer and was instead set to join FSV Union Fürstenwalde.